 Depression in any form or at any time is not good for both mental and physical health.
 If you think you are experiencing some of the symptoms of SA, you need to seek medical care.
+You can also use a supplement, like the ones mentioned in the Paul Stamets Stack blog, to manage your depression and improve your sleep at night.
 There are a number of things you can do for yourself to effectively manage the symptoms of SAD, let’s explore some options:

 - increased exposure to sunlight